-On June 7, 2006, the Tollway issued \$1,000,000,000 of Senior Priority Revenue Bonds (2006 Series A-1 and Series A-2).
+On June 7, 2006, the Tollway issued \$1,000,000,000 of Toll Highway Senior Priority Revenue Bonds (2006 Series A-1 and Series A-2).
 This issuance was the second bond sale utilized to fund capital projects in the Congestion-Relief Program.
 The bonds also financed a deposit to the Debt Reserve Account and costs of issuance.
 All maturities of the bonds were sold bearing 5.0% interest rates at yields which produced an Original Issue Premium of \$40,019,000.
-The bonds are subject to optional redemption on or after July 1, 2016 at a redemption price of 100% of the principal amount plus accrued interest.
-The scheduled payments of principal and interest of the bonds are insured by Assured Guaranty Municipal Corp., pursuant to the acquisition of the original bond insurer, Financial Security Assurance Inc., by Assured Guaranty Ltd. on July 1, 2009.
-On February 7, 2008, \$708,340,000 of the 2006 Series A bonds was advance refunded by the Tollway's \$766,200,000 Variable Rate Senior Refunding Revenue Bonds (2008 Series A-1 and Series A-2).
-The final maturity of the bonds is January 1, 2025.
+The bonds were subject to optional redemption on or after July 1, 2016 at a redemption price of 100% of the principal amount plus accrued interest.
+The scheduled payments of principal and interest of the bonds were insured by Assured Guaranty Municipal Corp., pursuant to the acquisition of the original bond insurer, Financial Security Assurance Inc., by Assured Guaranty Ltd. on July 1, 2009.
+On February 7, 2008, \$708,340,000 of the 2006 Series A bonds was advance refunded in connection with the issuance of the Tollway's \$766,200,000 Variable Rate Senior Refunding Revenue Bonds (2008 Series A bonds was advance refunded in connection with the issuance of the Tollway's \$264,555,000 Senior Revenue Bonds, 2014 Series D (Refunding).